hwanglab/divine/README.md

 - Q.7: I know Divine is designed for germline or constitutional disease samples.
 Can I use Divine for somatic mutation (cancer sample) analysis?

-- A.7: We will work on this feature as well.
+- A.7: COSMIC annotation is available.
+Later, more feature will be available.

 - Q.8: I have a patient dataset but I concern if Divine collects the patient dataset without my permission and send it somewhere.